SSE

 Eligibility

-The scheme is open to all second year LSE undergraduate students (or third year BSc Philosophy, Politics and Economics students) who have been accepted onto the CIVICA Engage Track.
+The scheme is open to all second year LSE undergraduate students who have been accepted onto the CIVICA Engage Track.
 Generally we require applicants to have passed all of their first year exams (without resits) and to have achieved a 2:1 average across their courses.

 Fees, Living Costs and Financial Support